-The apparent relevance of deprivation linked to current residence (the IDACI score) declines steadily over time from -0.132 in Year 1 to -0.032 in Year 11.
-However there is a jump from the end of primary to the start of secondary schooling.
-By Year 6, the IDACI coefficient has reduced to -0.021 but it rises to -0.51 in Year 7 (Table 9).
+rises to -.51 in Year 7 (Table 9).
 The pattern for the link between attainment and size of school (in terms of pupil numbers) is unclear.
-It is more often slightly negative at primary school - primary schools can be too small to sustain facilities and staff perhaps.
-But it is only -0.005 in Year 1, and -0.008 in Year 6.
-However, the coefficient changes to 0.011 in Year 7 - still small but suggesting that smaller secondary schools (themselves larger than primary) are linked to marginally better outcomes.
-But then it drops again to -0.006 by Year 11.
+It is more often slightly negative at primary school-primary schools can be too small to sustain facilities and staff perhaps.
+But it is only -.005 in Year 1 and -.008 in Year 6.
+However, the coefficient changes to .011 in Year 7-still small but suggesting that smaller secondary schools (themselves larger than primary) are linked to marginally better outcomes.
+But then it drops again to -.006 by Year 11.
 In summary, size of school is not a key determinant of school outcomes.
 As shown in each year, the pupil's ethnic group makes little difference from the outset.
 The coefficients for ethnic minority groups (as grouped by NPD here) are all small and generally positive.
-For example, the coefficient for Black pupils is 0.024 in Year 1 and 0.023 in Year 11.
+For example, the coefficient for Black pupils is .024 in Year 1 and .023 in Year 11.
 In Year 8, the coefficient for Black pupils only is slightly negative for the first year.

 Going to school in another authority is a negligible factor in each year.
 There is little or no cross-border traffic in Year 1, but otherwise there is a small negative coefficient throughout primary school.
-This changes, with a small positive coefficient for the five years at secondary school (0.008 in Year 10).
+This changes, with a small positive coefficient for the 5 years at secondary school (.008 in Year 10).
 By the end of KS4, the pattern for most variables is still very similar to that at the outset.
 All coefficients for ethnic minority groups are small and positive.
-Being recorded as having special educational needs is still the best single predictor of KS4 attainment, by a considerable margin.
+Being recorded as having SEN is still the best single predictor of KS4 attainment, by a considerable margin.